arunsah10/Book-Glance/README.md

+Got it!
+Here’s the updated README with a clearer explanation of the application's purpose and functionality:

+---

 # Book Glance

 ## Introduction

-Book Glance is a React-based web application that allows users to search for books using the Google Books API.
-With a user-friendly interface, Book Glance provides detailed information about books, including titles, authors, publishers, and preview links.
-Users can explore book details, view images, and get more information about their favorite books in a visually appealing format.
+Book Glance is a React-based web application designed to help users discover and explore books using the Google Books API.
+The application features a clean and intuitive interface that allows users to search for books by various criteria.
+Users can view detailed information about each book, including titles, authors, publishers, and preview links.
+With Book Glance, users can easily find their next read and access additional resources about their favorite books.

 ![Book Glance](./page.png)